 - A sales pipeline tool like Gong, which can help you can dig deeper into how sales reps are following up with customers.

-- A business phone solution like OpenPhone that lets you build better relationships over phone calls, answer text messages, and can automate parts of your follow-up process (more on this later).
+- A business phone solution like OpenPhone that lets you build better customer relationships over phone calls, answer text messages, and can automate parts of your follow-up process (more on this later).

 Keep in mind acquiring new software is only part of the tech stack evaluation process.
 You also need to identify where your team currently has bottlenecks — so you can determine whether customer information is spread across too many tools or your team’s interactions with customers are siloed.